-An Alabama independent contractor agreement is used by an employer to lay out the terms of a contractor’s work.
+An Alabama independent contractor agreement is a legal document an employer uses to lay out the terms of a contractor’s work.
 Independent contractors should use a separate contractor agreement that clarifies their work status whenever they accept any work in Alabama.

 Worker Classification Test